e271828e/Flight.jl/docs/notes/design/framework_spec.md

    error naming both endpoints and both [faces](#g-face).
 5. **Typo'd return field**, in its two [registers](#g-register).
 A typo'd *port* (`P_shft = ...` for a declared `P_shaft`) keeps the full strength of the
-   declaration: a probe error with [did-you-mean](#g-did-you-mean) against `output_types`, plus the unproduced-`P_shaft` error with both the stage-product and state-field lists in hand.
+   declaration: a probe error with [did-you-mean](#g-did-you-mean) (the offending name plus the list-in-hand it should have matched) against `output_types`, plus the unproduced-`P_shaft` error with both the stage-product and state-field lists in hand.
 A typo *inside* `w` (`q_dny` where the consumer reads `q_dyn`) has no declaration to be checked against and surfaces one hop later, at the consumer, as the framing diagnostic ([§13.2][s13-2]) carrying the producing stage's observed field set ("`f` of `Foo` reads `w.q_dyn`; the stage returned `q_dny`") — weaker than declaration-backed, since the framework cannot know which of the two spellings was meant, but located at the pair of lines that disagree and still name-shaped.
 That is the price of the private channel, paid where no interface is at stake, and the remedy for an intermediate worth stronger checking is the one [§11.3][s11-3] names: declare it an output.

 ### 11.5 Assembly declaration: type-based, class by declaration shape